yahgiggle/world-edit/README.md

 Download the Zip file for the [table-ext](https://github.com/RisingWorld/table-ext/archive/master.zip) sub-module, and extract it inside the `table-ext` folder of this script.

+Download the Zip file for the [string-ext](https://github.com/RisingWorld/string-ext/archive/master.zip) sub-module, and extract it inside the `string-ext` folder of this script.

 Your final script folder should look somewhat like this

 ```